hyperledger/identus-docs/documentation/docs/quick-start.md

 }'
 ```

-2. Create a PRISM DID operation and publish the DID by replacing `{didRef}` with the `longFormDid` output value from the previous create DID step.
+2. Publish the DID by replacing `{didRef}` with the `longFormDid` output value from the previous step.

 ```bash
 curl --location \